Omnibus issue

 In philately, an omnibus issue is an issue of stamps by several countries with a common subject and which may share a uniform design.
 Omnibus issues have often been made by countries under common political control or groups of colonies due to the close co-operation required to produce the issue.
-Omnibus issues are to be distinguished from joint issues which are usually much smaller in scope.
+Omnibus issues are to be distinguished from joint issues which are usually much narrower in scope.

 The first omnibus issue

 The first omnibus has been said to be the issue of 1898 by the Portuguese colonial empire to commemorate the quatercentenary of Vasco de Gama's discovery of the sea route to India.

 British Empire and British Overseas Territories issues

 Omnibuses have been particularly associated with stamps from the former British Empire, now the British Commonwealth, due to the large number of territories participating.
 Initially designs were identical for each colony with only the values, colours and colony names varying.
 Over time, however, a wider range of designs has been used within the same issue.
 The first issue was the Silver Jubilee issue of 1935.
 Many others have followed, usually on themes related to the British Royal Family, but also for subjects such as Freedom from Hunger (1963) and the 1966 Football World Cup.
 Not every colony necessarily participates in every issue, although the revenue produced by the stamps is a valuable source of income for many smaller colonies/countries which may have few other ways of raising funds.

 A list of British Omnibus issues is given below: